 Risk area Description Controls Resources Understanding that the research outcomes articulated in this Plan rely on our maintaining capabilities underpinned by achieving revenue targets.
 This requires government funding at current forecast levels, achieving budgeted external revenue, and the ability to manage multi-year external revenue variability.
 AIMS has developed a strong business development framework to maximise the likelihood of achieving external revenue targets, along with a quantitative risk-based methodology to assess potential external revenue volatility.
 It uses this assessment to design and implement management strategies where feasible.
 Additionally, if AIMS is to respond to emerging pressures and opportunities as detailed in this Corporate Plan, then capability growth will be required.
 Delivery Delivering agreed plans in order to safely meet our targets, including research projects and the associated operational and corporate functions.
 AIMS has experienced research, operational and corporate staff and well-established fit-for-purpose systems and processes.
 The actions detailed within the plans are within AIMS' demonstrated capabilities.
 AIMS has a comprehensive and high-performing safety management system and a strong organisational safety culture.
 Communication Ensuring research outputs and advice are in a form relevant and useable by stakeholders, readily available and clearly communicated.
-AIMS has a whole-of-business communication plan, which aligns with and supports the AIMS Strategy 2025.
+AIMS has a whole-of-business communication plan, which aligns with and supports the AIMS Strategy 2030.
 The plan adopts a four-component approach: Build the capacity of staff to communicate our new strategic intent, and to project and align with our brand.
 Promote the value that AIMS provides, through proactive and coordinated marketing and communications.
 Measure the effectiveness of communication, consistent with our impact framework, to ensure our communications support organisational objectives.
 Protect AIMS from reputational risk.
+The Communication Plan includes several action items to be developed during the life of this Corporate Plan.
 Principles and values Adherence to our values.
 AIMS' reputation is built on a set of values.
 Over time, these values have become embedded in the fabric of the organisation.
 They are continually discussed and incorporated into systems and process where appropriate, as AIMS works to express these values in all our actions.